nielstanis/NDCPorto2023-supply/Setup.md

 We're going to work a bit with JSON output and JQ will help us out with that.
 Follow the installation guidance or download the binaries here: https://jqlang.github.io/jq/download/

+# Alternative Remote SSH

+If you're using Visual Studio Code it's also possible to install the Remote SSH extension and reach out to me (via https://ndcporto.slack.com/archives/D05V4JQ7M24) to get credentials for a server that you can connect to that has all tools needed installed.